wizardyesterday/AutomaticGainControl/README.txt

 1. Copy the contents of the AutomaticGainControl directory into your build directory.

-2. remove the test/ directory and its contents.

-3. Set up your build environment to reference the files, AutomaticGainContro.h dbfsCalculator.h, AutomaticGainControl.cc, and dbFsCalculator.c
+2. Set up your build environment to reference the files, AutomaticGainContro.h dbfsCalculator.h, AutomaticGainControl.cc, and dbFsCalculator.c

-4. Provide a *static* callback function that sets the gain, in decibels, of whatever amplifier you going to control.
+3. Provide a *static* callback function that sets the gain, in decibels, of whatever amplifier you going to control.
 I recommend controlling the amplifier that drives the A/D converter in your receiver.
 Additionally, save the amplifier gain in a variable: for example, call it gainValue.

-5. Provide a *static* callback function that returns the gain, in decibels, of the amplifier that is bbeing controlled.
+4. Provide a *static* callback function that returns the gain, in decibels, of the amplifier that is bbeing controlled.
 Let it return the  example variable, gainValue, from the above example.